 Greeting The Hosts

 At banquets, one should arrive on time and greet elderly persons first.
 If the dinner is served Chinese style, food should be transferred from the main bowl to your individual bowl before eating.
 It is impolite to eat anything with your chopsticks directly from the serving bowl.
 A guest may refrain from taking something he doesn’t like, but if the hostess serves it to you unknowingly, force it down if at all possible.
 If the guest refuses, the host may doubt his sincerity and coax him even more.
-Individual bowls are usually changed with each course and are generally removed only when empty, except the last course.
+Individual bowls are usually changed with each course and are generally removed only when empty, except for the last course.
 Here, a little something should be left to indicate to the host that there was enough food and everyone is satisfied.

-In order not hurt your host’s feelings, it is best to go to one of these parties with a hearty appetite and an open mind along with a good strong stomach.
-In fact, sometimes foods are served that are that are repugnant to Americans.
+In order not to hurt your host’s feelings, it is best to go to one of these parties with a hearty appetite and an open mind along with a good strong stomach.
+In fact, sometimes foods are served that are repugnant to Americans.
 On many occasions, an American will be the honoured guest and naturally served the most honoured piece of chicken-its head.
 To refuse it is an insult.
 Some of the more Westernised Vietnamese know of the Americans’ disdain for this particular part of the chicken and often give it to them to amuse themselves or to test the Americans’ manners.
 Most often, they are very sincere in offering you the piece most desired by themselves.